gerardobolivar/horarios_app/README.md

 # Scheduling system

-A web application designed to assist the management of enrolling courses of educational institutions.
+A web application designed to streamline course enrollment management for educational institutions.

 ## Demo